puzpuzpuz/questdb.io/docs/reference/sql/snapshot.md

   with persistent disk snapshots

 ## Snapshot recovery

+In case of a full backup, you should also delete the old root directory and copy the files from your backup to the same location or, alternatively, you can point the database at the new root directory.

 To start the database on a filesystem snapshot, you should make sure to configure a different snapshot instance ID.